dnjackson/concept_backend_play/design/concepts/All/extract-api.md

 ### POST /api/LikertSurvey/createSurvey

-**Description:** Creates a new survey with a specified title and owner.
+**Description:** Creates a new survey with a title and an owner.

 **Requirements:**
-- `title` is non-empty
+- title is non-empty

 **Effects:**
-- Creates a new `Survey` with the given title and owner and returns it.
+- creates a new `Survey` with the given title and owner and returns it

 **Request Body:**
 ```json